Matias-Garcia-dev/stratiFi-interview-project/README.md

 # StratiFi Interview Project

 ## Description
 The StratiFi Interview Project is a web application developed as part of the interview process for StratiFi.
-It showcases skills in React, Redux, TypeScript, and integrating with RESTful APIs.
+It showcases skills in React, Redux, and TypeScript, and integrates with RESTful APIs.

 ## Installation
 1. Make sure you have `npm` installed globally: `npm install -g json-server`